-The 2002-07 five-year leasing program was promulgated pursuant to a 121-page Secretarial decisional document, backed by a 1,001-page environmental impact statement.
-The 2002-07 program provided for, inter alia, three lease
+The 2002-07 Program.
+The 2002-07 five-year leasing program, pursuant to which were issued the Beaufort Sea leases upon which Shell intends to drill, was promulgated pursuant to a 121-page Secretarial decisional document, backed by a 1,001-page environmental impact statement.24 The 2002-07 program provided for, inter alia, three lease sales in the Beaufort Sea, and the environmental impact statement analyzed the environmental impacts of oil and gas development there.25

-&lt;sup>22 43 U.S.C. § 1344(c)(3).
+22 43 U.S.C. § 1344(c)(3).